stevenandrewcruz/ECE2112_PA4/README.md

 VisComm = board2.loc[(board2['Hometown']=='Visayas')&(board2['Track']=='Communication'),['Name','Gender','Math','Electronics','Average'],]
 VisComm
 ```
 Within the data frame `VisComm` is the stored data for students whose Hometown is Visayas and their Track is Communication with their Names, Gender, and their data under Math, Electronics, and their Averages.
-This line of code `VisComm = board2.loc[(board2['Hometown']=='Visayas')&(board2['Track']=='Communication'),['Name','Gender','Math','Electronics','Average'],]` uses the function `board2.loc` in order to find the students under Visayas and Communication with their respective data for the 5 specified columns.
+The line of code uses the function `board2.loc` in order to find the students under Visayas and Communication with their respective data for the 5 specified columns.

 ```python
 print(f'Number of Rows: {len(VisComm)}')